Media Studies Key Stage 4

 Students analyse a range of media texts and forms incorporating discussion and use of media theory and language.
 Through annotation of print forms, discussion of representation in texts, writing responses using annotations and discussions, creating texts using careful planning, research, and application, students incrementally build their knowledge and can apply their expanding range of terminology and theoretical knowledge to each new module in turn.
 Coursework is largely completed at the end of Year 10 and the beginning of Year 11.
 A comprehensive revision schedule is enacted in the spring and summer of Year 11.

-Media Studies at KS4 is taught is mixed ability sets.
+Media Studies at KS4 is taught in mixed ability sets.
 The curriculum, teaching and classroom activities invite stretch and challenge for higher ability students and support and consolidation for those students for whom the material presents differing obstacles.

 Teachers have high expectations of all our students, especially those with SEND, disadvantaged students, those with EAL and the more able.
-Teachers in Media Studies deploy a range of strategies which provide appropriate support and challenge to individual students. for example, use the media language and theory terminology sheets for EAL and SEND students.
-Teachers use prior assessment data and additional information to create a detailed seating plan to ensure a classroom environment which maximises outcomes for all students, recording key strategies on this plan as appropriate.
+Teachers in Media Studies deploy a range of strategies which provide appropriate support and challenge to individual students.
+For example, by using the media language and theory terminology sheets for EAL and SEND students.
+Teachers use prior assessment data and additional information to create a detailed seating plan to ensure a classroom environment which maximises outcomes for all students, recording key strategies in this plan as appropriate.
 Make sure this is fluid and encourages students to work with a variety of different people in class – this is integral to the values of Media Studies as a course.
 Teachers help students to develop their communication skills, using appropriate strategies to develop their confidence, comprehension and fluency and use a range of media forms to analyse and discuss texts.

 Alive Themes in Media Studies